 There are days when you brain works.
 And then there are those when it doesn’t.

-So far this has included dishes from Australia (ANZAC Biscuits, crocodile and kangaroo), Bali (not technically a country, but we made exceptions for here and Hawaii; this Indonesian curry was amazing), Hawaii (we tried Spam sushi so you don’t have to), and potjie from Namibia, amongst others.
+So far this has included dishes from Australia (ANZAC Biscuits, crocodile and kangaroo), Bali (not technically a country, but we made exceptions for here; the curry was amazing), Hawaii (we tried Spam sushi so you don’t have to), and potjie from Namibia, amongst others.

 And now it was time to take on Hungary.
 The rich, chocolate-y lure of the Dobos Torte was just too delicious to much to resist.

 The Dobos Torte is named after its creator – József C Dobos – a Hungarian baker and confectioner who was looking for something that would last slightly longer than traditional pastry and cakes.
 With the outside covered in buttercream and ground nuts the cake takes longer to dry out, giving it an increased shelf life.
 But far from being common place, the ingredients demanded and time taken to make this cake tends to leave it more as the preserve of hotels and high-end patisseries – not that this means anyone should be put off giving it a try.
 Genoise sponges are not nearly as hard as the Bake Off may make out.